odoo/odoo/doc/howtos/rdtraining/qwebintro.rst

   user parameters, the latter is the direct value from a :meth:`~odoo.models.Model.read`.

 In the above example, the field ``name`` was added in the ``<templates>`` element, but ``state`` is outside.
-When we need the value of a field but not display it in the view it is possible to add the it outside of the ``<templates>`` element.
+When we need the value of a field but not display it in the view, it is possible to add it outside of the ``<templates>`` element.

 .. exercise:: Improving the Kanban view